We consider the following factors when developing our 7-year forecasts.

 Geopolitical uncertainty is increasing with regards to the US-China relationship and potential for episodic military conflicts.

-We still expect mid-single digit returns for US government debt and investment grade bonds over the forecast period.
+We expect mid-single digit returns for US government debt and investment grade bonds over the forecast period.